nmrazvan/vaccinare-covid-api/README.md

 - http://bit.ly/centre-vaccinare (HTML)
 - http://bit.ly/centre-vaccinare-csv (CSV)
 - http://bit.ly/centre-vaccinare-xlsx (XLSX)
+- http://bit.ly/centre-vaccinare-pe-zile (HTML, grouped by centre and date)
+- http://bit.ly/centre-vaccinare-pe-zile-csv (CSV, grouped by centre and date)
+- http://bit.ly/centre-vaccinare-pe-zile-xls (XLS, grouped by centre and date)

 Please note that this is an **UNOFFICIAL** repository, so I cannot guarantee the accuracy of the data provided.
 The sole purpose of this project is to provide easier access to the list of all medical units and available slots for